ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Workflow
 ---------
-The SRW Application uses a series of template files, combined with user-selected settings, to create the required namelists and parameter files needed by the Application workflow.
+The SRW Application uses a series of template files, combined with user-selected settings, to create the required namelists and parameter files needed by the SRW Application workflow.
 (See :numref:`Figure %s <WorkflowGeneration>` for a visual summary of the workflow generation process, including template use.)
 These templates can be reviewed to see which defaults are used and where configuration parameters from the ``config.yaml`` file are assigned.

 List of Template Files
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The template files for the SRW Application are located in ``parm`` and are shown in :numref:`Table %s <TemplateFiles>`.
+The template files for the SRW Application are located in the ``parm`` directory and are shown in :numref:`Table %s <TemplateFiles>`.

 .. _TemplateFiles: